15 Ways to Know When to Leave a Relationship

 6. Unnecessary expectations

-Foremost, there shouldn’t be any expectations in a relationship.
+First and foremost, there shouldn’t be any expectations in a relationship.

-When you see that your partner is having unnecessary expectations and demands are being unreasonable, consider that the relationship is perishing and it could be one of the reasons to leave a relationship.
+When you see that your partner is having unnecessary expectations and that demands are unreasonable, consider that the relationship is perishing and it could be one of the reasons to leave a relationship.
 You do things to make your partner comfortable and not because you’re obliged to.

 7. You justify your actions